Questions by the public at Council meetings

 Members of the public who are on the Derby register of electors, or are Derby Council Taxpayers or Non Domestic Ratepayers, may put a maximum of two questions to members of the Council Cabinet of Chair of a Board or Committee at Ordinary meetings of the Council.

-Questions will be put in the order received, except that the Director of Governance may group together similar questions, and that no person will have an opportunity to ask a second question before all questioners have had an opportunity to ask a first question.
+Questions will be put in the order received, except that the Director of Legal, Procurement and Democratic Services may group together similar questions, and that no person will have an opportunity to ask a second question before all questioners have had an opportunity to ask a first question.

 How do I ask questions?

-A question may only be put if notice, including the name and address of the questioner, has been given by delivering it in writing or email to the Director of Governance by no later than midday, five clear working days before the day of the meeting.
+A question may only be put if notice, including the name and address of the questioner, has been given by delivering it in writing or email to the Director of Legal, Procurement and Democratic Services by no later than midday, five clear working days before the day of the meeting.

 This normally means that when a Council meeting takes place on the Wednesday, the deadline will be 12 noon on the Tuesday, eight days earlier.